Ergonomics deals with the interaction between physical and physiological aspects of the human body with the man-made products and design.

 Starting from pinky finger resting on A, next on S, next finger on D and index finger on F.

-The left side index finger should rest on J the next on K, then L and the pinky finger should rest on semicolon.
+The left side index finger should rest on J the next on K, then L and the pinky finger should rest on the semicolon.

 Thumbs of both hands should rest on the space bar.